gbertonha/ciandt-hackathon-g5/README.md

 ### General Rules
 All the participants will be splited in 4 different groups.
 Each team member will be decided in a draw, however in order to balance the groups the event organization might split some people based on their professional profiles.
 The group members need to organize themselves and work as a team.
-However only 2 computers will be allowed for each team.
+However each team can use only 2 computers.
-The event organization will provide a set for each group composed by the following:
+The event organization will provide a set of devices for each group composed by the following:

 (1) A Raspberry Pi 3 Model b+
 (2) A humidity and temperature sensor (DHT11)